-Buttermilk vs. Heavy Cream: Differences & Which One to Use?
+Buttermilk vs. Heavy Cream: Differences & When To Use Which

 Share on:

-Buttermilk and heavy cream are sometimes used interchangeably, meaning that they have a lot of similar features.
-However, they cannot always serve as a substitute to one another, which means that they also have some significant differences that make them distinguishable.
+Buttermilk and heavy cream are sometimes used interchangeably, meaning they have many similar features.
+However, they cannot always serve as a substitute for one another, which means that they also have some significant differences that make them distinguishable.
 So, what are the actual differences between buttermilk and heavy cream?

-Heavy cream is known to contain a higher amount of fat, and that is why it is usually used to add fat to other stuff.
+Heavy cream is known to contain more fat, which is why it is usually used to add fat to other stuff.
 On the other hand, buttermilk does not contain so much fat, so it is used to make stuff fluffier and lighter.
 Sometimes, it is possible to use them interchangeably if you know how.

-In order to use buttermilk and heavy cream as substitutes, you need to know their features.
+You need to know the features of buttermilk and heavy cream before using them as substitutes.
 Otherwise, you will end up with a completely ruined recipe, and that is definitely not what you are looking for.
-Therefore, in this article, I have compared buttermilk and heavy cream, so you would learn which one would be more appropriate on a certain occasion.
+Therefore, in this article, I have compared buttermilk and heavy cream so you can learn which one is more appropriate for a certain occasion.

-For instance, buttermilk has a lighter structure than heavy cream, meaning that it will give a lighter texture to your recipes.
-On the other hand, heavy cream contains more fat, and it usually contributes to the levels of fat in your recipes.
-Considering this, it is obvious that they cannot always be used as substitutes to one another, and they are definitely not the same thing.
+For instance, buttermilk has a lighter structure than heavy cream, meaning it will give your recipes a lighter texture.
+On the other hand, heavy cream contains more fat, which usually contributes to the fat levels in your recipes.
+Considering this, it is obvious that they cannot always be used as substitutes for one another.

-As I already said, there are many similarities between buttermilk and heavy cream, and many times they can substitute one another.
+As I already said, there are many similarities between buttermilk and heavy cream, and they can often substitute for one another.
 However, they also come with a lot of differences, and these differences make them suitable for different purposes.
-To use them in the right way, you need to familiarize yourself with their actual properties, and you need to learn how their differences affect the recipes in which you include them.
+To use them correctly, you need to familiarize yourself with their actual properties and learn how their differences affect the recipes in which you include them.

 Ingredients

 Both buttermilk and heavy cream are made of cow’s milk.
 However, in the case of buttermilk, there is low-fat milk in a combination with fermented lactic acid bacteria.
-Store-bought and homemade buttermilk can differ in ingredients, but they still end up with the same texture.
+Store-bought and homemade buttermilk can differ in ingredients, but they still have the same texture.

 For instance, homemade buttermilk is usually made only from heavy cream.
 However, this is the original recipe for buttermilk, and not many people nowadays tend to make buttermilk from scratch.
 That is why the use of cultured buttermilk is nowadays widely spread.

-On the other hand, heavy cream is made with the use of whole milk and butter.
-Since these ingredients are known for high levels of fat, it is logical that heavy cream would be heavier in texture.
-That is the main reason why heavy cream is usually added to make recipes richer in fat.
+On the other hand, heavy cream is made with whole milk and butter.
+Since these ingredients are known for their high-fat content, it is logical that heavy cream would be heavier in texture.
+That is why heavy cream is usually added to make recipes richer in fat.

 Since they have very similar features, you cannot see significant differences in their nutritional values.
 [1] Namely, heavy cream is slightly higher in the number of calories in comparison to buttermilk